adanvillarreal/setl/README.md

 # Marmoset
 Marmoset is a programming language based on SETL (more information here: http://hopl.info/showlanguage.prx?exp=1268).
 Marmoset is a typed, procedural language that supports functions.
+It's main characteristic is that it implements sets as the main non-atomic data structure, and supports set operations.
 ## Code layout
 Marmoset requires the programmer to adhere to the following code order:
 1. Signature `program name;`